iamsjunaid/healthcare_dashboard/README.md

 ## Overview

-healthcare_dashboard is a modern web application designed for healthcare professionals and patients.
-It provides a comprehensive platform for managing patient information, scheduling appointments, messaging, and handling transactions.
+This project involves creating a web application to fetch and display patient data securely, including health metrics such as heart rate, respiratory rate, and blood pressure, specifically for a patient named Jessica Taylor.
+Utilizing Vite for the build process, the project employs environment variables to securely manage sensitive information like

 ## Features